ldeluigi/untitled-goose-framework/README.md

 - Create a class or object that extends __GooseDSL__ (package: `untitled.goose.framework.dsl`) and write your own game.
 Documentation on how to write a game can be found in the Wiki.

 ## Contribute
-You can contribute to the project with [Pull Requests](https://github.com/ldeluigi/untitled-goose-framework/pulls) or [Issues](https://github.com/ldeluigi/untitled-goose-framework/issues) about bugs or feature requirements.
+You can contribute to the project with [Pull Requests](https://github.com/ldeluigi/untitled-goose-framework/pulls) or [Issues](https://github.com/ldeluigi/untitled-goose-framework/issues) about bugs or feature requests.

 ## Examples
-These are the official examples of projects that implemented games using this framework:
+These are the official examples of projects that implement games using this framework:
 - __[The Game of the Goose (Goose Game)](https://github.com/ldeluigi/goose-game)__
 - __[Snakes and Ladders](https://github.com/ldeluigi/snakes-and-ladders)__
 - __[Quiz Race](https://github.com/ldeluigi/quiz-race)__